Environmental issues in Puget Sound: Invasive species

 Aquatic nuisance species are non-native plants or animals that threaten the diversity or abundance of native species; the Ecological stability of infested waters; or the commercial, agricultural or recreational activities that depend on such waters.
-In recent years, the Puget Sound has seen an increase of invasive species, specifically from Japan, as early as 1971.
-Invasive species have come to the Puget Sound via several factors, including aquaculture, importation of live seafood, shipping (attached to ship hulls and through ballast water), research and academic institutions, deliberate introductions, pet stores and public aquaria, and natural dispersal.
+In recent years, Puget Sound has seen an increase of invasive species, specifically from Japan, as early as 1971.
+Invasive species have come to Puget Sound via several factors, including aquaculture, importation of live seafood, shipping (attached to ship hulls and through ballast water), research and academic institutions, deliberate introductions, pet stores and public aquaria, and natural dispersal.
 The Japanese wire weed Sargassum muticum and the marine grass Spartina are currently two of the most damaging species.
 In response to such trends, ocean species have migrated to places they shouldn't.
-The Puget Sound has the most introduced invasive species.
+Puget Sound has the most introduced invasive species.
 Nationwide, about 400 of the 958 (42 percent) species listed as threatened or endangered under the ESA are considered to be at risk, primarily due to competition with and predation by non-native species.

 The WDFW is now attempting to combat its exotic species problem with the Washington State Aquatic Nuisance Species Management Plan.
 Under this plan, Washington State Patrol Commercial Vehicle Inspectors search incoming vessels for harmful invasive species, such as the zebra mussel, and decontaminate the vessels before they can spread the organism.

 The city of Olympia, Washington has worked with the United States Environmental Protection Agency to use the shells of invasive water snail which has started to decrease the numbers of the endemic Olympia Oyster.
 The invasive arched slipper limpet (Crepidula fornicata) shell is taken and, packed into the sidewalk.
 With doing so, the shells of the said invasive species of water snail will slow down the runoff and will reduce the flow of stormwater which will in turn reduce flooding and potential environmental damage.
 Walker says that "The scoop-shaped shell of the snail could help slow storm water.
 Currently the city uses rock and gravel beneath sidewalks to stabilize the concrete.
 City officials want to try using snail shells instead."
 The millions of snail shells could act as micro-reservoirs slowing the flow of stormwater and reducing the chances of city streams, brooks, and waterways.
 Emmett Dobey, the program manager at Olympia’s Department of Public Works says, "The process also seemed to reduce the amount of pollutants that typically come along for the ride".